alertlogic/nepal-client-libs/packages/asi/README.md

 # @al/asi
 =========

-A lightweight client library for interacting with the Aplications API.
+A lightweight client library for interacting with the ASI API.

 This library uses @al/core and axios as its HTTP provider interface.